 HASTAC and the University of Michigan Press selected Sheila Brennan (George Mason University) and me as the recipients of their Digital Culture publication prize, which includes an advance contact and subventions.
 The prize will help me to revise my dissertation into an open access monograph.

 Thank you, Julie Thompson Klein, Cathy Davidson, David Theo Goldberg, and everyone at UM Press and HASTAC for recognizing my work in this way.
 And congratulations to you as well, Sheila!
 Exciting times ahead.

 The University of Pittsburgh recently celebrated the launch of Debates in the Digital Humanities, published by the University of Minnesota Press.
 Thanks to Matt Gold (editor of Debates) and Jamie “Skye” Bianco (at Pitt) for inviting me to the book launch, where I gave a talk about “Dropping the Digital” on a panel with Jamie, Matt, Doug Armato, Elizabeth Losh, and Stephen Ramsay.
 It was truly an honor to visit Pitt’s 42-story Cathedral of Learning and to chat with faculty, staff, and students there.

 25 October 2011

-Sketch (PNG) by Beckett.
+Sketch by Beckett.
 Used with permission.
-Content on this page dates back to 15 June 2011.
-The page was last updated on 29 July 2021.
+Content on this page, some of which was originally written in WordPress or GitHub, dates back to 1 July 2011.
+I last updated this page on 6 August 2023.